📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 When should I layer curtains with a shade?

-When you need a darker room (sleep, media rooms) or can’t change hardware.
+When you need a darker room (sleep, media rooms) or cannot change hardware.
 Shades block direct light at the glass while curtains handle edge gaps.

 When is it worth going custom?